MarkusBordihn/minecraft-forge-utils/README.md

 For better performance and offline capability reasons it is recommended to use a local copy of the tools.

-This can be done inside a empty project folder and the following command:
+This can be done inside the project folder with the following command:
 `npx minecraft-forge-utils init`

 ## How to use the utils